To enter a taxpayer’s employment details onto the tax return, go to the Data Input tab, and select

 - ‘Is this a close company?’
 Tick the box if the company is a close company.
 The definition of a close company is complex and the statutory provisions should be consulted for a full understanding (see Chapter 2 of Part 10, Corporation Tax Act 2010).
 The definition is summarised in broad terms below.
 Subject to certain exceptions, a close company is broadly a company which is under the control of, or whose assets are ultimately owned by, five or fewer participators (or any number of participators if they are all directors).

-- ‘Repayment of Teachers’ Loan Schemes?‘ For part-time teachers in England & Wales.
+- ‘Repayment of Teachers’ Loan Schemes?
+This applies to tax years prior to 2019/2020, for part-time teachers in England & Wales.
 The Student Loans Company will have notified the employer if the taxpayer has been accepted onto the Repayment of Teachers’ Loans Scheme for this employment, and student loans payments will not be collected.

 - ‘Pay from this employment before tax was taken off’ Enter the value of pay from the taxpayer’s P60 before tax was deducted.